SpikeHimself/XPortal/XPortal/PrePackage/Readmes/README.GitHub.md

 To add a translation to XPortal, choose `Translation` when submitting a [New issue](https://github.com/SpikeHimself/XPortal/issues/new/choose).

+# Installation instructions (for developers)

+I will soon write a guide to get XPortal working in your development environment.
+For now, you can probably figure some stuff out by having a look at the [JotunnModStub](https://github.com/Valheim-Modding/JotunnModStub) project that XPortal inherited from AnyPortal.
+Please bear in mind that the information there might have changed since XPortal was created, and that XPortal itself may over time have diverted from the steps laid out there.
+Again, a guide will follow soon!

 # I did more too!

 Please have a look at my other mod too!
 [XStorage](https://www.nexusmods.com/valheim/mods/2290) lets you open multiple chests at once, rename them, and move items/stacks to the most suitable chest.